sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(test({allIngredients: [1]})).toBe(undefined);
 -->

-I’m 102% sure, I’ll miss the `return` statement here while reading the code for the first time.
+I’m 102% sure I’ll miss the `return` statement here while reading the code for the first time.

 T> My color theme [Squirrelsong](https://sapegin.me/squirrelsong/) shows `!` and other operators in bold to make them more noticeable.